-Scoliosis is a medical condition characterized by an abnormal lateral curvature of the spine.
-It can take various forms.
-These include the following:
+Scoliosis is a health condition that is described as the lateral curvature of the spine.
+It may have different forms.
+These are the following:

 - Idiopathic ( unknown cause)

-- Neuromuscular ( resulting from neurological or muscular conditions) and
+- Neuromuscular ( caused by neurological or muscular disorders) and

 - Uneven shoulders